stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

 1. [Download the Wyze webcam firmware](https://wyze-firmware.s3-us-west-2.amazonaws.com/V2Webcam.zip).
 2. Extract the .zip file.
-3. Copy the two files inside the extracted folder on your computer to the root directory of the microSD card.
+3. Copy the **.bin** file inside the extracted folder on your computer to the root directory of the microSD card.
+In the video, I also copy the instructions PDF file.
+That's not necessary.
 4. Eject the microSD card from the computer.
 5. Insert the microSD card into the bottom of the Wyze Cam.
 6. Press and hold the _Setup_ button while you plug the camera into a powered USB port with the USB A to USB A cable.

     **NOTE:** You cannot use the USB cable that comes with the Wyze Cam.

 7. Continue holding the _Setup_ button for 3-6 seconds until the LED turns a bright blue.
 8. Wait 3 to 4 minutes (it took less than a minute for me) for the firmware update and camera to reboot.
 When complete, the status light will flash yellow and blue at the same time.